agritsik/You-Dont-Know-JS/scope & closures/ch1.md

 For one thing, JavaScript engines don't get the luxury (like other language compilers) of having plenty of time to optimize, because JavaScript compilation doesn't happen in a build step ahead of time, as with other languages.

-For JavaScript, the compilation that occurs happens, in many cases, mere microseconds (or less!) before the code is executed.
+> :bangbang: For JavaScript, the compilation that occurs happens, in many cases, mere microseconds (or less!) before the code is executed.
 To ensure the fastest performance, JS engines use all kinds of tricks (like JITs, which lazy compile and even hot re-compile, etc.) which are well beyond the "scope" of our discussion here.

 Let's just say, for simplicity's sake, that any snippet of JavaScript has to be compiled before (usually *right* before!) it's executed.
 So, the JS compiler will take the program `var a = 2;` and compile it *first*, and then be ready to execute it, usually right away.